ehlesp/smallab-k8s-pve-guide/G026 - K3s cluster setup 09 ~ Setting up a kubectl client for remote access.md

 ## Validate Kubernetes configuration files with `kubeconform`

-Since from now on you're going to deal with Kubernetes configuration files, you would like to know if they're valid before applying them in your K3s cluster.
-To help you with this task, there is a command line tool called [**kubeconform**](https://github.com/yannh/kubeconform) that you can install in your `kubectl` client system [as follows](https://github.com/yannh/kubeconform?tab=readme-ov-file#Installation).
+Since from now on you are going to deal with Kubernetes configuration files, you would like to know if they are valid before applying them in your K3s cluster.
+To help you with this task, there is a command line tool called [`kubeconform`](https://github.com/yannh/kubeconform) that you can install in your `kubectl` client system [as follows](https://github.com/yannh/kubeconform?tab=readme-ov-file#Installation).

 1. Download the compressed package containing the executable in your `$HOME/bin` directory (which you created already during the `kubectl` setup):